-This process is sometimes called red-green-refactor.
-Red symbolizes fail and green represent pass.
+This process is sometimes called the red-green-refactor.
+Red symbolizes fail, and green represents pass.

-In theory, this approach helps force the developer to think about how to design a system and to make the system easily testable.
-Notice that the tests are written from the perspective of a developer.
+In theory, this approach helps force the developer to think about how to design a system and make the system easily testable.
+Notice that the test scripts are written from the perspective of a developer.

 What is Behavior-Driven Development BDD?

-While TDD can be considered a low-level approach, BDD is more of an Agile “as a user” approach.
+While TDD can be considered a low-level approach, BDD is more of an Agile “as a user” testing methodology.
 Basically, you're writing a test as stories.
 The focus is on the user.

 BDD involves creating features that contain scenarios that are meant to test behaviors that your application should have.
 This is all done completely from the view of a user.
 Tests are expressed by creating examples that anyone — not just developers — can read.

 Because this approach avoids getting caught up in low-level implementation details, like how something is going to be done, it forces you to instead focus on what your customer really wants.
 Since tests are written in English-like syntax, it is also easier to get feedback from everyone on your team, as well as your customers.
 Customer feedback is critical because it helps to ensure that you're actually building what they want before writing any code.